-22.4.1 Location.
+22.4.1 Location

-Temporary membrane structures, tents, canopies, air-supported, or air-inflated structures shall not be located within 20 feet of lot lines, buildings, other temporary membrane structures, other tents and canopies, parked vehicles or internal combustion engines.
-For the purpose of determining required distances, support ropes and guy wires shall be considered as part of the temporary membrane structure, tent or canopy.
-For exceptions see the Fire Code
+Temporary tents, canopies and membrane structures (air-supported, air-inflated, or tensioned membrane) shall not be located within 20 feet of lot lines, buildings, other temporary membrane structures, other tents and canopies, parked vehicles or internal combustion engine.
+For the purpose of determining required distances, support ropes and guy wires shall be considered as part of the temporary tent, canopy or membrane structure.
+For exceptions to this rule, please the City of Houston Fire Code.

-22.4.2 Location of structures in excess of 15,000 square feet in area.
+22.4.2 Location of structures in excess of 15,000 sq. ft. in area

-Tents, air-supported, air-inflated or tensioned membrane structures having an area of 15,000 square feet or more shall be located not less than 50 feet from any other tent or structure as measured from the side wall of the tent unless joined together by a corridor.
+Temporary tents, canopies and membrane structures (air-supported, air-inflated, or tensioned membrane) having an area of 15,000 sq. ft. or more shall be located not less than 50 feet from any other tent or structure as measured from the side wall of the tent unless joined together by a corridor.

-22.4.3 Connecting corridors.
+22.4.3 Connecting corridors

-Tents, air-supported, air-inflated or tensioned membrane structures are allowed to be joined together by means of corridors.
+Temporary tents, canopies and membrane structures (air-supported, air-inflated, or tensioned membrane) are allowed to be joined together by means of corridors.
 Exit doors shall be provided at each end of such corridor.
-On each side of such corridor and approximately opposite each other, there shall be provided openings not less than 12 feet wide.
+On each side of such corridor, and approximately opposite each other, there shall be provided openings not less than 12 feet wide.

-22.4.4 Fire break.
+22.4.4 Fire break

-An unobstructed fire break passageway or fire road not less than 12 feet wide and free from guy ropes or other obstructions shall be maintained on all sides of all tents, air supported, air-inflated or tensioned membrane structures unless otherwise approved by the Fire Marshal.
+An unobstructed fire break passageway or fire road not less than twelve (12) feet wide and free from guy ropes or other obstructions shall be maintained on all sides of all tents, canopies and membrane structures (air-supported, air-inflated, or tensioned membrane) unless otherwise approved by the Fire Marshal.

-22.4.5 Anchorage and stability required.
+22.4.5 Anchorage and stability required

-Tents, air-supported, air-inflated or tensioned membrane structures and their appurtenances shall be adequately roped, braced and anchored to withstand the elements of weather and prevent against collapsing.
+Temporary tents, canopies and membrane structures (air-supported, air-inflated, or tensioned membrane) and their appurtenances shall be adequately roped, braced, and anchored to withstand the elements of weather and to prevent against collapsing.
 Documentation of structural stability shall be furnished to the Fire Marshal on request.